ReactiveBayes/Rocket.jl/docs/src/actors/types/lambda.md

 ```

 !!! tip "Performance tip"
-    Do not use lambda based actor in real Julia code as it lacks of performance.
-Use it only for debugging.
+    For performance reasons, do not use lambda-based actors in production; use them for debugging only.